Lights for bikes

 There are 2 basic classifications of lights:

-Headlights are the brightest and designed to primarily to illuminate your pathway ( think car headlights).
+Headlights are the brightest and designed to primarily to illuminate your pathway.
 They are mounted on your handle bars, helmet or both.
 They are designed to be on all the time you are riding and usually have a few levels of brightness to match your conditions and maximize battery life.
-Some of them also have a daytime flashing mode that ups your viability even in the day time.
+Most of them also have a daytime flashing mode that ups your visibility even in the day time.
 Excellent options are available starting at $60-70.00

 Tail/Safety lights The most effective tail lights blink and are like brake lights on your car.
 Drivers can see them from 1/4 mile away.
 These can and should be used day and night for maximum viability.
 They are inexpensive at $25, and should be the minimum if you or your kids ride in the twilight hours.